Protofy-xyz/discord-bot/README.md

 ![discord-command](https://github.com/Protofy-xyz/discord-bot/blob/main/data/public/discord-command.png?raw=true)

+## 🧠 How it works?

+Thanks to the discord_connect_bot automation, the bot connects automatically — no config headaches required.

+To create a command, just run the discord_command_hello automation from within the workspace.
+Boom, your bot is now polite.

+Want to clean up?
+Run discord_delete_command to remove the command.
+Easy come, easy go.

+Feel free to modify or add as many commands as you need — it’s your bot.

 ## 🙌 Contributing and Community
 Join us at [Discord]("https://discord.gg/VpeZxMFfYW") to ask questions about bugs or specific use cases, share your builds or just discus ideas.